 - Accommodate many customer requirements, customizations, and configuration requests

-FK: I can imagine that the increased use of software robots and intelligent programs will result in automating many aspects of business processes including Credit and A/R functions.
+FK: I can imagine that the increased use of software robots and intelligent programs will result in automating many aspects of business processes including Credit and accounts receivable (AR) functions.
 I can also predict that a hardware breakthrough, such as quantum computing, will facilitate further wide-spread adoption of machine learning and artificial intelligence by enabling more complex neural networks, distributed processes and agile clouds.